Brunly History, Family Crest & Coats of Arms

 Early Origins of the Brunly family

-Lancashire, where Burnley dates back to 1122, when a charter granted the church of Burnley to the monks of Pontefract Abbey.
+The surname Brunly was first found in Lancashire, where Burnley dates back to 1122, when a charter granted the church of Burnley to the monks of Pontefract Abbey.
 The Market Cross, erected in 1295 survives today at Burnley College.

 Early History of the Brunly family

 This web page shows only a small excerpt of our Brunly research.
 Another 229 words (16 lines of text) covering the years 1379, 1500, 1662, 1691 and 1732 are included under the topic Early Brunly History in all our PDF Extended History products and printed products wherever possible.

 Sound was what guided spelling in the essentially pre-literate Middle Ages, so one person's name was often recorded under several variations during a single lifetime.
 Also, before the advent of the printing press and the first dictionaries, the English language was not standardized.
 Therefore, spelling variations were common, even among the names of the most literate people.
 Known variations of the Brunly family name include Burnley, Brunlay, Burnlie, Burnly, Bernley and others.